-- Runs team defence

-- Responsible for the man short

-- Responsible for defensive skill training

-- Responsible for line changes in transition (offence to defence and defence to offence)
+- runs defensive system(s); - responsible for man down defense (MDD); - responsible for all defensive personnel; and - responsible for line changes in transition (offence to defense and defense to defence).

-When the coaching staff becomes to large, there is a greater chance of confusion with communication as well as some coaches coaching outside their role which can create animosity between staff members.
-Coaches will also have specific roles assigned for benches during game situations.
+When a coaching staff exceeds a total of four people, there is a greater chance of confusion with communication as well as some coaches coaching outside their role which can create animosity between staff members.